 - 11. Negative landlord references that indicate lease violation, disturbing the peace, harassment, poor housekeeping, improper conduct or other negative references against the household. - 12.
 Evictions reported in the last 5 years. - 13.
 History of late payment of rent that demonstrates more than 2 late payments of rent in a six-month period for the past two years.
 More than 1 NSF in a one-year period. - 14.
 Any evidence of illegal activity including drugs, gang, etc. - 15.
-Inappropriate household size for the unit available (see Occupancy Standards)
+Providing or submitting false or untrue information on your application or failure to cooperate in any way with the verification process. - 16.
+Inappropriate household size for the unit available (see Occupancy Standards). - 17.
+Households whose members include a student enrolled in an institution of higher education that does not meet the criteria of the "Student Rule" will be ineligible for Section 8 assistance.